maxa-ondrej/graphql-svelte-operations/README.md

 - Preprocessors currently supports only queries and mutations.
 Subscriptions are not supported yet.
 - When calling generated operations you cannot type any `)` character.
 This is because the preprocessor will think the function call is finished and will not generate the query.
 - Preproccessor currently only queries fields that are accessed in the markup part.
+- Preprocessor currently does not work in the very root +layout.svelte file.
+You need to use it in a child component.

 ## Configuration